 It was more than a month before any of her remains were found and later still when a local mechanic—a 35-year-old divorced father of two with a criminal record whose past victims were invariably women—was arrested, charged, and convicted.

 Lambert-English was a teenager by then.
-She remembers the grief counselors who came to all the schools in the neighbouring communities.
+She remembers the grief counselors who came to all the schools in the neighboring communities.
 She remembers the anger and the confusion.

 As an adult, Lambert-English moved south to Grande Prairie.
 She started working at the Friendship Centre, coordinating its youth program.
 That's where she met Jackie Benning.
-Benning, born and raised in Grande Prairie, is Metis.
-But like most Canadians, she had little awareness of Indigenous issues in Canada until her first Sisters in Spirit walk.
+Benning, born and raised in Grande Prairie, is white.
+Like most Canadians, she had little awareness of Indigenous issues in Canada until her first Sisters in Spirit walk.

 "I don't think a lot of people that aren't touched by this topic personally understand the history in Canada that's leading to it and the systemic racism and violence that our country has that continues to perpetuate this problem," she says.
 But she, at least, has learned.